zoidor/MLTests/segmentation/deployment/Caffe2/caffe2Program/Readme.md

 Step to install:

-1. Download LibTorch https://pytorch.org/get-started/locally/ and unzip, overriding the "libtorch" directory
+1. Download LibTorch https://pytorch.org/get-started/locally/ and unzip in the directory caffe2Program, so that caffe2Program/libtorch is created.
 2. Install MKL, I used the first Option in https://gist.github.com/pachamaltese/afc4faef2f191b533556f261a46b3aa8.
 I am copying the instruction for completeness

 cd ~